gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

   In terms of implementation, we recognize we represent count and the set product symbol `x` when parsing tuple elements as signaling a homogenous tuple span element.
-For our purposes here, lets assume we are parsing such a homogenous tuple element of the form `N x Type`.
+For our purposes here, let's assume we are parsing such a homogenous tuple element of the form `N x Type`.
 To convert this into its AST form, we add `N` elements of `Type` to the current parent Tuple Type.
 We also while parsing maintain a bit if all elements of a tuple are the same